ssivakorn/WEAPONS/README.md

 $ python3 weapons.py webdriver/chromedriver "https://ibanking.bangkokbank.com"
 ```

-We also include our example of output report generated from WEAPONS in
+We also include some examples of report generated from WEAPONS in
 https://github.com/ssivakorn/WEAPONS/tree/master/examples.

 ## Questions?